FChinembiri24/Hurukuro/README.md

 # Hurukuro

-A flutter chat and project management application
+A flutter chat and project management application with firestore used for the database and authentication.

 ## AMOUR